Silicon Valley's Gender/Equity Advisor +

-With a big firm background in management consulting and organizational change - and an MA in gender/cultural studies - Femily (aka Emily Howe) advises tech and other male-majority companies, like law and finance to help them advance womxn, foster inclusion of all kinds, and reduce workplace bias.
+With a big firm background in management consulting and organizational change - and an MA in gender/cultural studies - Femily (aka Emily Howe) advises tech companies to help them advance womxn, foster inclusion of all kinds, and reduce workplace bias.

 AS SEEN ON

 FEMILY - AKA EMILY HOWE